franciscop/remotecamera/README.md

 # `remote-camera`

 Takes a picture and posts it to a remote server.
-So far only for Linux (Debian/Ubuntu) and Mac (untested).
+So far only for Debian/Ubuntu (tested) and Mac (untested).
 It takes a picture and attempts to upload it as soon as you call the main function.
 Minimal example that should work:

 ```js
 require('remotecamera')("http://httpbin.org/post", console.log);